spryker/spryker-docs/docs/fes/dev/launchpad-guides/launching-storefronts.md

 2. On the *Create a new application* page, enter a descriptive **NAME** for the Storefront.

 3. For **TYPE**, select **Spryker VueStorefront**.
-  In future, you'll be able to create other types of applications.
+  In the future, you'll be able to create other types of applications.
 For now, let's stick with the Storefront.

   *Code Repository provider*, *Hosting provider*, and *Commerce provider* sections appear.